 What Defines a Good Knowledge Base?

-are unified information repositories that are only accessible to your employees.
-But, simply creating a page or platform that’s full of articles and videos won’t do the trick
+Internal knowledge bases are unified information repositories that are only accessible to your employees.
+But, simply creating a page or platform that’s full of articles and videos won’t do the trick.
+Read our article about how to create an incredible knowledge base.

 A great knowledge base needs to work as a collaboration tool where your team can discuss and share ideas.
 Plus, it should have supporting features, like a powerful search engine, machine learning, and security elements that characterise high-quality business software.